jaymin0368/training/README.md

     a.
 Add/Update/Delete Module with following types of input elements: text, checkbox, drop-down, radio, multi-select, text-box, color-selection.

     b.
 Grid and Edit/Add Form should be manageable from both admin and front-end.
+10. Create a cron, in which the latest products (last 3 days) should get auto-assigned to a category.

+    a.
+Maximum number of products in that category should be 10.
+If there are no more products to assign, then it should persist the last added products.